creativecommons/sre-salt-prime/orch/README.md

     aws.instance_pmwiki pillar='{"tgt_pod":"core", "tgt_reg":"us-east-2"}' \
     saltenv=timidrobot test=True
 ```
-- Using `salt-call` to run individual states can aid troubleshooting of
+- Using `salt-call` to run individual states can aid in the troubleshooting of
   orchestration.
 The `salt-call` command above is very verbose and allows
   errors to be seen in the compiled pillar and state files.